Action of 16 March 1917: Action

 Day ordered his gun crews to open fire and shells hit Leopard from the stern at such close range that every shot hit, smoke and steam rising from the deck.
 Two torpedoes passed barely 20 yd from the stern of Dundee almost immediately.
 Achilles was 4 nmi distant to the east-north-east with Dundee in grave danger if it opened fire on the strange ship.
-Leopard began to move and Day manoeuvred past its stern and raked it with Dundee's 4-inch guns and its 3-pounder, which was trained on the bridge of the raider and its twenty hits may have killed the bridge crew early on.
+Leopard began to move and Day manoeuvred past its stern and raked it with Dundee's 4-inch guns and its 3-pounder, which was trained on the bridge of the raider, its twenty hits may have killed the bridge crew early on.
 At such close range the gunners on Dundee could not miss and smoke and steam soon began to rise from Leopard.
 Laffert ordered a turn to starboard but Day anticipated this and Dundee turned to port to avoid a broadside.
 By this time Leopard had been hit forty times and clouds of smoke billowed from Leopard, blown north-west by the wind.

 Achilles opened fire on the raider about five minutes after Dundee which then sailed towards Achilles down the smoke from Leopard under the fall of shot.
 The German ship fired a broadside but the aim was poor and after a few minutes Dundee was safely behind Achilles.
 About five minutes after Dundee had opened fire on Leopard, Achilles began to register hits on Leopard, which kept disappearing in black smoke, forcing Achilles to pause its firing.
-The exchange continued for an hour but the heavy shells from Achilles and internal fires started explosions that sent bursts of flame through the smoke; Dundee ceased fire having run out of ammunition.
+The exchange continued for an hour but the heavy shells from Achilles and internal fires started explosions that sent bursts of flame through the smoke; Dundee ceased fire, having run out of ammunition.
 When Leopard began to sink, some observers thought that the fore-end of the ship was red-hot, others that it was melting but the crew continued to return fire.
 A little after 4:30 p.m.
 Leopard sank with all hands along with the boarding party.
 A search for survivors was not conducted for fear of submarine attack; the boat that had carried the boarding party was recovered by a merchant ship several months later.